-• LEEA 799 - Doctoral Research and Dissertation Credits: 1-15
+LEEA 799 - Doctoral Research and Dissertation Credits: 1-15 Students must take 12 semester hours in this course.

 Specialization in Educational Policy Studies

 For students without an Ed.S. degree, the doctoral program requires a minimum of 66 semester hours beyond the master's degree as follows: